We talked to a microbiologist about whether probiotics have a true effect on skin

 After confirming that your skin reflects your gut, he also gave us the good news that probiotics repopulate our gut fast:

 He also told us about how a healthy gut produces the essential Vitamin K2-7, and how it effects the appearance of our skin.
-He said,

 One point that Krishnan made sure to emphasize, was how much easier it is for skin to improve through digestion vs. topical treatments.

 One of the most fascinating discoveries Krishnan shared was that our body has the ability to create its own antioxidants when our gut is healthy.
-He said,

 So, given all of the knowledge Krishnan has about the science of probiotics, and why’re so important, we asked if he has any specific types or brands he recommends.
 Here’s what he dished: